-These investments yielded significant improvements in the quality and quantity of data flowing from providers' EMR systems into Vermont's HIE.
-Through these investments, the State expanded connectivity to the VHIE for an additional 400 providers in Vermont.
-VHCIP also improved data quality for ACO-attributing providers and Designated Agencies through targeted projects and developed health data management infrastructure to support the performance measurement needs of health care reform activities.
-Investments supported several planning activities including: the identification of baseline EMR/VHIE connectivity metrics and 10-year targets; systemic identification and cataloguing of challenges; and, identification of data gaps for non-MU providers to support strategic planning around data use for all providers across the continuum.
+These investments yielded significant improvements in the quality and quantity of data flowing from providers' electronic health record (EHR) systems into Vermont's HIE.
+Through these investments, we expanded connectivity to the VHIE for an additional 400 providers in Vermont.
+We also improved data quality for ACO-attributing providers and Designated Agencies through targeted projects.
+Our investments supported several planning activities including: the identification of baseline EMR/VHIE connectivity metrics and 10-year targets; systemic identification and cataloguing of challenges; and, identification of data gaps for non-Meaningful Use providers to support strategic planning around data use for all providers across the continuum.